Mukai's program (reconstructing a K3 surface from a curve) via wall-crossing: The Brill-Noether loci

-In this section, we first show that the morphism $\psi \colon N \rightarrow T$ described in \eqref{function} is well-defined in case (A).
+In this section, we first show that the morphism $\psi \colon M_{X,H}(v) \rightarrow \mathcal{BN}$ described in \eqref{function} is well-defined.
 Then we consider a slope semistable rank $r$-vector bundle $F$ on the curve $C$ of degree $2rs$ and describe the location of the wall that bounds the Gieseker chamber for the push-forward of $F$.
-Finally, in Proposition \ref{prop.2}, we show that if the number of global sections of $F$ is high enough, then it must be the restriction of a vector bundle on the surface.\\ We assume $X$ is a K3 surface with Pic$(X) = \mathbb{Z}.H$ and $H^2 = 2rs$ for some $r \geq 2$ and $s \geq \max\{r,5\}$.
-We also assume $C$ is a curve in the linear system $|H|$ and $i \colon C \hookrightarrow X$ is the embedding of the curve $C$ into the surface.
-Let $M_C(r,2rs)$ be the moduli space of slope semistable rank $r$-vector bundles on the curve $C$ of degree $2rs$.
-The push-forward of any vector bundle $F \in M_C(r,2rs)$ to the surface $X$ has Mukai vector
+Finally, in Proposition \ref{prop.2}, we show that if the number of global sections of $F$ is high enough, then it must be the restriction of a vector bundle on the surface.
+We assume throughout Section \ref{section.4} that $X$ is a K3 surface with Pic$(X) = \mathbb{Z}.H$ and $H^2 = 2rs$ for some $r \geq 2$ and $s \geq \max\{r,5\}$.
+We also assume $C$ is a curve in the linear system $|H|$ and $i \colon C \hookrightarrow X$ is the embedding of the curve $C$ into the surface $X$.
+The push-forward of a rank $r$-vector bundle $F$ on the curve $C$ of degree $2rs$ has Mukai vector $v(i_*F) = (0,rH,2rs-r^2s)$.
+Let $M_{X,H}(v)$ be the moduli space of $H$-Gieseker semistable sheaves on the surface $X$ with Mukai vector $v = (r,H,s)$.
+Since $v^2 =0$ and $v$ is primitive, the moduli space $M_{X,H}(v)$ is a smooth projective K3 surface \cite[Proposition 10.2.5 and Corollary 10.3.5]{huybretchts:lectures-on-k3-surfaces}.
+Any coherent sheaf $E \in M_{X,H}(v)$ is a $\mu_H$-stable locally free sheaf \cite[Remark 6.1.9]{huybrechts:geometry-of-moduli-space-of-sheaves}.
+Note that $E(-H)$ is also $\mu_H$-stable.
+Let $u \coloneqq v(i_*F) - v = v(E(-H)[1])$,

-There is a region in the subspace of stability conditions $V(X)$ where the notion of Bridgeland stability coincides with the old notion of Gieseker stability. \begin{Lem}[{\cite[Theorem 3.11]{maciocia:the-walls-projective-spaces}}] Let $F$ be a vector bundle on the curve $C$.
-If $F$ is slope-(semi)stable, then there exists $w_0 >0$ such that the push-forward $i_*F$ is $\sigma_{(b,w)}$-(semi)stable for any $b \in \mathbb{R}$ and $w >w_0$.
-Conversely, if $i_*F$ is (semi)stable with respect to any stability condition $\sigma_{(b,w)}$, then $F$ is slope-(semi)stable. \end{Lem} \begin{proof} Any coherent sheaf with rank zero is inside the heart $\mathcal{A}(b)$ for every $b \in \mathbb{R}$.
-The first claim follows from ~\cite[Theorem 3.11]{maciocia:the-walls-projective-spaces} and the fact that $\lim\limits_{w \rightarrow \infty} \phi_{(b,w)}(F') = 0$ if $r(F')>0$. \\ For the converse statement, assume $i_*F$ is $\sigma_{(b,w)}$-(semi)stable and $F'$ is a subsheaf of $F$, then